 - 1. What is Machiavelli's answer to whether a ruler should be feared or loved?
-How does Machiavelli's assumption of psychological egoism help justify his answer? - 2.
+How does Machiavelli's assumption of psychological egoism help justify his answer?
+Do you agree or disagree with his answer? - 2.
 Accoding to Mnookin et al, what is the difference between empathy and assertiveness?
-Why do many people tend to believe that these are necessarily opposed for negotiation and conflict resolution? - 3.
+Why do many people tend to believe that these are necessarily opposed during negotiation and conflict resolution? - 3.
 Mnookin et al give about five benefits of empathy for a negotiator.
 What are these benefits?
 If all a person really cares about is his or her own self-interest during a negotiation, would these benefits be compelling enough to make such an egoist cultivate empathy? - 4.
 They also give about four benefits of assertiveness?
 What are these?

-Are these benefits compelling enough for an egoist to be assertive? - 5.
-When it comes to the three negotiation styles Mnookin et al analyze, what are their respective advantages and disadvantages? - 6.
-Finally, how do Mnookin et al justify their claim that empathy and assertiveness are not inherently opposed, and that a good negotiator must be both?
+Are these benefits be compelling enough for an egoist to be assertive? - 5.
+When it comes to the three negotiation styles Mnookin et al analyze, what are their respective advantages and disadvantages?
+Of these three, which one of these do you think you use more during conflict? - 6.
+Finally, why do Mnookin et al believe that empathy and assertiveness are not inherently opposed and that a good negotiator must be both?